TL;DR

 But the statistics paint a starkly different picture.
 The forecast that one in two people will get cancer in their lifetime, as projected by Cancer Research UK, is a sobering reality check.
 Add to this the prevalence of heart conditions, strokes, and debilitating long-term illnesses, and the notion of invincibility quickly fades.
 The latest figures from the Office for National Statistics (ONS) show a record number of people out of work due to long-term sickness, highlighting a growing vulnerability in the UK workforce.

 This isn't about fear-mongering.
 It's about empowerment.
-It's about acknowledging a fundamental truth: while we can't always control our health, we can control how we prepare for its potential challenges.
+It's about acknowledging a fundamental truth: while we can't typically control our health, we can control how we prepare for its potential challenges.
 This preparation is your 'Unseen Shield' – a robust framework of financial protection that stands guard over your life, your family, and your business, allowing you to live with confidence and ambition.

 The quiet confidence that we will remain healthy and able to work until retirement is a cornerstone of modern financial planning.
 We take out mortgages, start families, and launch businesses based on this assumption.
 But the foundation is shakier than many of us realise.